 This award honors a design professional, firm, or sponsoring organization that made a significant contribution to our creative community.
 Nominations can include buildings, interiors, public art, and other endeavors that add to the creative character of our city’s built environment and gathering places or that showcase excellence in design.

-STEAM is an anagram for Science, Technology, Engineering, Art, & Math.
+STEAM is an acronym for Science, Technology, Engineering, Art, & Math.
 This award honors a significant contribution to STEAM in our community in 2020.
 Nominations may include organizations, educators, programs, or projects that demonstrated the intersection of arts and science.
 Nominations may include virtual programming or other projects that made innovative adaptations to the challenges presented by the Covid-19 pandemic.

 This award honors an individual or project that made a significant contribution to storytelling in our community in 2020.
 Nominations may include written works, podcasts, films, and other mediums for compelling storytelling.

 This award honors a significant achievement in visual arts, of any medium, that was completed in 2020.
 Nominations may include visual art exhibitions as well as works of art by individual artists.

 All nominations are reviewed by volunteer panelists who select the finalists and winners.
 The review process begins in January 2021.
 Winners are announced at the Viola Awards ceremony on Friday, June 18, 2021.

 2021 Title Sponsor

 2021 Founding Sponsor